 BS, Athletic Training & Health and Physical Education, West Chester State College, 1982

 Dr. Paula Sammarone Turocy, LAT, ATC is serving as Interim Dean in the John G. Rangos, Sr. School of Health Sciences.
 Dr. Turocy is also the Director of the University's Pre-Medical and Health Professions Programs and is a senior RSHS faculty member and Associate Professor in the Department of Athletic Training.
-As one of the three founding faculty of the athletic training education program, she served as that program's first Program Director and first Department Chair, stepping down from that position after 21 years of service in 2013..
+As one of the three founding faculty of the athletic training education program, she served as that program's first Program Director and first Department Chair, stepping down from that position after 21 years of service in 2013.
 Dr. Turocy also was the inaugural Anna L. Rangos Rizakus Endowed Chair of Health Sciences and Ethics for the John G. Rangos, Sr. School of Health Sciences.
 Dr. Turocy received her doctorate in education with an emphasis in medical curriculum from the University of Virginia.
 While at the University of Virginia, she also served as the Administrative Assistant to the Associate Dean of Education and Doctoral Fellow in the Office of Admissions.
-Prior to her work at the University of Virginia, Dr. Turocy received her master's degree from Michigan State University where she also served as a graduate assistant, and her Bachelor of Science degree with teaching certification (K-12) from West Chester State college.
+Prior to her work at the University of Virginia, Dr. Turocy received her master's degree from Michigan State University where she also served as a graduate assistant, and her Bachelor of Science degree with teaching certification (K-12) from West Chester State College.
 She has held academic appointments at the Old Dominion University, University of Pittsburgh, Eastern Kentucky University and Penn State University-Scranton.
-In addition to her academic experience, Dr. Turocy has done over one hundred professional presentations and has a number of professional publications, including serving as the lead author on the NATA Position Statement on Safe Weight Loss and Maintenance Practices in Sport and Exercise.
+In addition to her academic experience, Dr. Turocy has done over one hundred and fifty professional presentations and has a number of professional publications, including serving as the lead author on the NATA Position Statement on Safe Weight Loss and Maintenance Practices in Sport and Exercise.